 Sabo Deadlift Shoes are explicitly designed for deadlifting.
 But, they can also be used for all types of weight lifting as well.
 They are very light and get your feet as close to the floor as possible, almost like you are indeed barefoot.

 The soles of these shoes are ultra-thin, between 2 and 5 mm.
 As a result of such a thin sole, you will feel grounded to the floor.

 One feature they have that others do not are the metatarsal straps.
-These two horizontal straps allow you to achieve a solid fit for your foot, ankles, and heels.
-The design helps your foot become sucked into the shoe creating a tightness that allows more weight to be pulled.
+These two horizontal straps allow you to achieve a stable fit for your foot, ankles, and heels.
+The design helps your foot become sucked into the shoe, creating a tightness that allows more weight to be pulled.
 Also, you have little capability of moving your foot inward and outward.

 This solidifies your ankle support.

 And, there is extra side support for the outer sole of the shoe.
 This gives greater traction as opposed to deadlift slippers, especially when you ‘spread the floor' to power a squat.

 The soles are of high-quality and durable material.
 The inner soles are super thin, and the shoe support lessens your chances of slipping.
 As a result, these shoes provide excellent traction and ankle support.
 This maximizes balance and stability for both the conventional and sumo deadlift.

 The Adidas Performance Men’s Powerlift.2 Trainer is a training shoe that can be used for deadlifts as well.
 These Adidas shoes are made out of synthetic leather, which guarantees toughness and durability.
 They have a 1.5 cm raised heel and rubber soles for a better grip on the floor.
 Even though this goes against the flat sole rule, they have excellent support, stability, and durability.

 They also have the metatarsal strap to provide rearfoot power support.
 These shoes are an asset to those who want to become more serious about powerlifting.